-NOTE: If different faulty events occur at the same time, the sensor/DAC LED lights up following this priority: Red → Yellow → Off.
-For example, if there is a humidity sensor error and air temperature failure at the same time, the sensor LED turns red rather than yellow.
-See Fig. 49 and Table 5.
+NOTE: If different faulty events occur at the same time, then sensor/DAC LED lights up following the priority below: Red → Yellow → Off.
+For example, if there is a humidity sensor error and air temperature failure at the same time, then the sensor LED turns red rather than yellow.
+See Fig. 50 and Table 6.

-IMPORTANT: After the economizer controller enters the running state, it may take one minute for peripheral devices to complete initialization.
+IMPORTANT: After the Economizer controller enters the running state, it may take one minute for peripheral devices to complete initialization.
 Before that, LED indication might be unstable.